 The work behind the words

-Fifteen years.
+Twenty years.
 Five languages.
 Four continents.
 Each case study reflects complex, important work translated into clarity—from NASA’s James Webb Space Telescope to the journal Science to the Prince of Asturias Award.

-NASA -- Federal Science Communications
+NASA | Federal Science Communications

-NASA James Webb Space Telescope: Global Program Communications
+JWST: Global Program Communications

-Communications Lead embedded at NASA Headquarters for more than eight years—including seven years on the James Webb Space Telescope Program, one of the most ambitious science mission in history.
+Communications Lead embedded at NASA Headquarters for more than eight years—including seven years on the James Webb Space Telescope Program, one of the most ambitious science missions in history.
 Authored the multi-agency communications plan signed by seven agencies across three continents.
 Developed the “worth the wait” narrative strategy.
 Coordinated the global rollout of humanity’s first deep-field images of the universe.
 NASA Exceptional Public Service Medal—the highest honor NASA bestows on non-government employees.

 Image credit: NASA, ESA, CSA, STScI; Image Processing: Joseph DePasquale (STScI), Alyssa Pagan (STScI), Anton Koekemoer (STScI)

-AAAS -- SCIENCE JOURNAL COMMUNICATIONS
+AAAS | SCIENCE JOURNAL COMMUNICATIONS

 Senior Communications Officer for one of the world's most respected scientific institutions.
-More than 100 press conferences coordinated globally -- from Washington to Tokyo, Paris to Oviedo.
+More than 100 press conferences coordinated globally—from Washington to Tokyo, Paris to Oviedo.
 Co-hosted the first Science/AAAS podcast.
 Bilingual English-Spanish spokesperson at the Prince of Asturias Award ceremony.
 Research communications generating coverage in five languages across NBC News, Der Spiegel, New Scientist, and international outlets.

 Image credit: NASA, ESA, CSA, STScI -- Carina Nebula, James Webb Space Telescope

-AAAS -- International Spokesperson
+AAAS | International Spokesperson

-Spain’s Prince of Asturias Award: International Spokesperson and Bilingual Press Conference
+Prince of Asturias Award: Bilingual Spokesperson

-In 2007, the journal Science, received Spain’s Prince of Asturias Award for Communications and Humanities—sharing the award with the journal Nature, the same year Bob Dylan and Al Gore received honors in other categories.
+In 2007, the journal Science received Spain’s Prince of Asturias Award for Communications and Humanities—sharing the award with the journal Nature, the same year Bob Dylan and Al Gore received honors in other categories.
 Natasha Pinol traveled to Oviedo as the Science delegation spokesperson, delivering a pre-recorded Spanish-language institutional statement presented to HRH Prince Felipe de Borbón at the Teatro Campoamor, and hosting a bilingual English-Spanish international press conference.

 Natasha Pinol with HRH Prince Felipe de Borbón at the Prince of Asturias Award ceremony, Oviedo, Spain, October 2007.
 Natasha is holding the Science journal 125th anniversary special edition.
 Science and Nature journals jointly received the 2007 Prince of Asturias Award for Communication and Humanities.
 Photo: Natasha Pinol.

-AAAS — International Press
+AAAS | International Press

-First Science/AAAS Press Conference in Japan: Tokyo, Ministry of Education
+Science’s First Press Conference in Japan

 In October 2012, Natasha Pinol co-authored the press materials, traveled to Tokyo, and hosted and moderated Science/AAAS’s first-ever press conference in Japan, held at the Ministry of Education, Culture, Sports, Science and Technology.
 About 40 journalists from Yomiuri Shimbun, Asahi Shimbun, and NHK TV attended to hear research linking ancient sediment science to the timing of human evolution.